Aayush2492/CS2323-Assignment/README.md

 Verify that content of `sample_data/test_assembler/asm_files` and `sample_data/test_deassembler/bin_to_asm` match.

+### Requirements

+Make sure the java compiler and SDK are installed.

 ### Execution

-Run the code using the following command in the terminal:
+Compile the code using the following command in the terminal:

 ```
 make
 ```

-Execute the assembler java file using
+Then execute the assembler java file using,

 ```
 make assemble
 ```

-Execute the deassembler java file using
+and then execute the deassembler java file using,

 ```
 make deassemble